Browse all

 Why is the “Bar Jacket” still a trend?
 History of the hourglass jacket and its return to the catwalk | Image 534612

-The current creative director, Maria Grazia Chiuri, has successfully modernized the Bar Jacket by redesigning its rigid construction, using softer fabrics for the internal padding, making it a comfortable and functional piece of everyday wardrobe.
-To demonstrate the importance that the designer has placed and still places on this historic garment, Chiuri produced a documentary in 2022 titled The Greek Bar Jacket, available on the brand's YouTube channel, in which she aimed to tell the story of the jacket's origins and the construction process in the workshop of Greek tailor and embroiderer Aristeidis Tzonevrakis.
+The current creative director of Dior, Maria Grazia Chiuri, has successfully modernized the Bar Jacket by redesigning its rigid construction, using softer fabrics for the internal padding, turning it into a comfortable and functional piece of everyday wardrobe.
+As a testament to the importance that the designer has given and continues to give to this historic piece, Chiuri created a documentary The Greek Bar Jacket in 2022, available on the brand's YouTube channel, with which she wanted to tell the origins and the construction process of the jacket in the workshop of the Greek tailor and embroiderer Aristeidis Tzonevrakis.